Have a look through Linnaeus's collections online

 For information about our paper-based research collections, please click HERE.

-The Linnean Society holds several important 18th Century animal and plant collections - including some 40,000 original specimens from the collection of Carl Linnaeus purchased from the estate of the Society's first President, Sir James Edward Smith - as well as Smith's own plant and "carpological" collection.
+The Linnean Society holds several important 18th Century animal and plant collections - including original specimens from the collection of Carl Linnaeus purchased from the estate of the Society's first President, Sir James Edward Smith - as well as Smith's own plant and "carpological" collection.

 The Society encourages access to these specimens for historical and scientific research.
 The preservation of the collections clearly always remains of primary importance and special notice is required to view these items